Back to Top

 Bible Study Afternoon

-Pizza Eaters’ will be meeting on Wednesday 4th June from 6.30pm -8.00pm, in the Church foyer/mezzanine.
+Pizza Eaters’ will be meeting on Wednesday 2nd July from 6.30pm -8.00pm, in the Church foyer/mezzanine.
 All young people of year 6 and older are very welcome, including friends who have little or no connection with Church and don’t like Pizza!
+A good way to spend an evening after school.

 Sylvia can give you more details.
 Call her on 07872 314103